 That was dumb.

-And all the while ignoring the fact that the president not only built these hospital beds, some 3,000 of them not used just in New York City alone, between the Navy hospital ship Comfort and the Javit Center, there were other hospitals built.
+And all the while, ignoring the fact that the president not only built these hospital beds, some 3,000 of them not used just in New York City alone between the Navy Hospital Ship Comfort and the Javits Center.

-They were all manned by the president, all the equipment sent by the president, every ventilator, every respirator, every uh shield, all the gloves and all the gowns and all the hydroxychloroquine that any anybody and everybody would have wanted or needed.
+All the equipment sent by the president, every ventilator, every respirator, every shield, all the gloves and all the gowns and all the hydroxychloroquine that anybody and everybody would have wanted or needed.

 But of course, you can't even get consensus on that.

-Um so those those hospital beds remained empty.
+So those hospital beds remained empty.

 Let's send them into the nursing homes.

-Well, the president not only manned them, built them, gave all the equipment, then he literally converted them to be able to take on COVID-19 patients, which actually meant for him he had to change out the entire ventilation systems of both the ship, hospital ship, and the Javit Center.
+Well, the president not only manned them, built them, gave all the equipment, then he literally converted them to be able to take on COVID-19 patients, which actually meant for him he had to change out the entire ventilation systems of both the ship, hospital ship, and the Javits Center.

 But he did it.

-The beds were there, the beds weren't used.
+The beds weren't used.

-And you see, next to little or zero credit ever given to the president.
+And you see next to little or zero credit ever given to the president.

 You know, Ron DeSantis, he got beat up, you know, because kids were on spring break.